 Position Overview: LJI's anti-human trafficking model focuses on transit monitoring.
-We identify, intercept, and assist trafficking victims as they are being transported—when victims and traffickers are the most visible and open to detection—and before they reach the destination where the victims will be sold, hidden, and abused.
-Because the crime of trafficking has already commenced, we have access to actionable intelligence to apprehend suspects and understand trafficking methods.
-To date, we have intercepted over 20,000 individuals to prevent them from being trafficked, and we have helped arrest over 800 traffickers, with 53% of closed cases resulting in convictions.
+We identify, intercept, and assist trafficking victims as they are being transported—when victims and traffickers are the most visible and open to detection—and before they reach the destination where victims will be sold, hidden, and abused.
+Because the crime of trafficking has already commenced, we have access to actionable intelligence that can be used to assist police in the apprehension of suspects and to understand trafficking methods.
+To date, we have intercepted over 22,000 individuals to prevent them from being trafficked and have assisted police in the arrest of over 880 traffickers, with 46% of closed cases resulting in convictions.

 - Maintaining the LJI-approved accounting system